UmaRamanathan-DA/portfolio/README.md

 This portfolio includes:

-- ✅ Completed projects with live demos or GitHub links
+- ✅ Completed projects with GitHub links
-- 📊 Data analytics dashboards and visualizations
+- 📊 Data analytics and visualizations
-- 💡 AI/ML experiments and prototypes
-- 🌍 Web applications and interactive tools
-- 📄 Case studies and documentation for each project
+- 📄 Case studies and documentation for project

 ---